techidaily/site-win11/source/_posts/transforming-the-look-of-windows-11s-basic-text-editor.md

  Windows 11 Notepad now has its own Settings page from where you can set the Notepad theme you like.

 1. Open**Notepad** by searching for it the Windows search.
-Or use the[many ways to open Notepad](https://www.makeuseof.com/windows-11-open-notepad/) .
+Or use the [many ways to open Notepad](https://www.makeuseof.com/windows-11-open-notepad/) .
 2. Tap on the**Settings** gear wheel icon on the top right.
 ![Windows 11 Notepad](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/windows11-notepad.jpg)
 3. In the**Settings** page, tap on**the App theme** to expand the setting.